 A clear majority of Canadians support CUPE’s call.
 In a study by the Angus Reid Institute released this morning, 66 per cent of Canadians support the federal government taking over long-term care to improve the care and health of residents.

 CUPE’s campaign will bring the stories of frontline workers in the long-term care sector into the public eye and bring together the growing number of voices across Canada demanding reform.
-People interested in getting involved and adding their voice to the campaign can visit FixLongTermCare.ca.
+People interested in getting involved and adding their voice to the campaign should visit FixLongTermCare.ca.

 CUPE represents 700,000 workers nationwide, of which 65,000 work in long-term care facilities.